Louise Françoise, Princess of Condé: Early life (1673–1685)

-The Mesdemoiselles of Nantes and of Tours had been raised together in a private house on the Rue de Vaugirard in Paris, where the king's illegitimate children with Madame de Montespan had been hidden away from the prying eyes of the court by their parents.
-Louise Françoise would never be close to either her older half-sister, Marie Anne de Bourbon, or younger full sister, Françoise Marie de Bourbon, as the three sisters were intensely jealous of each other.
-Louise Françoise and Françoise Marie were especially competitive, despising any increase in status or rank that the other, or any of her children, might achieve.
+The Mesdemoiselles of Nantes and of Tours had been raised together in a private house on the Rue de Vaugirard in Paris, where the King's illegitimate children with Madame de Montespan had been hidden away from the prying eyes of the court by their parents.
+Louise Françoise would never be close to either her older half-sister, Marie Anne de Bourbon, or younger full sister, Marie Françoise de Bourbon, as the three sisters were intensely jealous of each other.
+Louise Françoise and Marie Françoise were especially competitive, despising any increase in status or rank that the other, or any of her children, might achieve.
 Louise Françoise was, however, close to her half-brother Louis, Grand Dauphin.

 Having inherited her parents' passion for music and dance, Louise Françoise became a good dancer.
 When she was nine, she played Youth in a ballet dedicated to the Dauphine of France.
 She also inherited her mother's sharp and caustic wit, the famous Mortemart esprit, which made her popular with some but not with others.
 Saint-Simon later said of the future Princess of Condé: